A CSR strategy based on four pillars

 Our commitment to equality and diversity

 We have already surpassed our goal of having 35% of female staff in management roles (the figure was 38.2% at end-2024) and are continuing our work to close the gender pay gap.
-In governance, our target is for at least 40% of our Executive Committee members to be female by 2024, four years ahead of the legal deadline.
+Our target now is to maintain the percentage of women in managerial positions at a minimum of 40% over 2025-27.
 We are also committed to keeping the share of disabled staff in our workforce at a minimum of 6%.

 Our action to improve employability and create a balanced working environment